Ian Munsick: Career

 Munsick played as a bassist and sang background vocals for others after moving to Nashville.
 He released his self-titled EP in 2017, and he signed a solo record deal with Warner Music Nashville.
 "Long Haul" was issued as Munsick's debut single with the label on April 12, 2021, and served as the lead single to his debut studio album, Coyote Cry, which was released on February 26, 2021.
 He made his debut at the Grand Ole Opry, performing in October 2021.

 His second studio album, White Buffalo, was released on April 7, 2023.
 It includes "Long Live Cowgirls", which was initially recorded as a duet with Cody Johnson and was certified Gold by the RIAA.
 A solo version was issued to country radio in October 2023, peaking at 54 on Billboard charts.
 On the album, he collaborated with Vince Gill on the song "Field of Dreams."

 In 2024, Munsick released the documentary film, White Buffalo: Voices of the West.
 The documentary original premiered at the Beverly Theater during the National Finals Rodeo in 2023.
 It expands on the Western themes found in Munsick's sophomore album by displaying the relationship between ranchers, cowboys, and the Indigenous people of the area.
 During the film, Munsick has conversations with members of Crow and Blackfeet Nation.
 The film was named Best Feature Documentary at the Angeles Film Festival and Best Documentary at the C47 Film Festival.
 It was also a selection at the Arizona International Film Festival, EQUUS International Film Festival, Kansas City FilmFest International and the Riverside International Film Festival.

 A year later, a deluxe version of the album was released titled White Buffalo: Introduce You to God with additional bonus tracks.
 His song "Long Haul" received RIAA gold certification in 2023, with this single "Horses Are Faster" receiving the same in 2024.
 In 2023, he wrote the title track for Cody Johnson's album, Leather, and also selected as an Opry NextStage artist the same year.

-Munsick's third studio album, Eagle Feather, will be released on April 18, 2025.
+Munsick's third studio album, Eagle Feather, was released on April 18, 2025.
+It marked the third and final release for Munsick via Warner Music Nashville, as he chose to release music independently moving forward.

+In January 2026, Munsick announced a partnership with Triple Tigers Records and his own West to the Rest Records, and released "Geronimo" on January 30, 2026.
+His first single under the partnership, "Love Is Blind", was released to country radio on April 20, 2026.
+It served as the lead single to Munsick's fourth studio album, The Mountain Goat, which will be released on August 21, 2026.